ShedaGit/ShedaGit/README.md

-As a C# developer with experience in .NET Core, .NET Framework, and REST API, my responsibilities in the workplace entail providing support for existing Web APIs, developing new features, and ensuring the robustness of the codebase through comprehensive testing procedures.
+As a C# developer with experience in .NET Core, .NET Framework, and REST API, my responsibilities in the workplace entail providing support for existing Web APIs, developing new APIs and features, along with ensuring the robustness of the codebase through comprehensive testing procedures.
-I adeptly work with databases such as MS SQL Server employing EF Core and LINQ for efficient data management.
+I adeptly work with databases such as MSSQL employing EF Core and LINQ for efficient data management.
-Additionally, my expertise extends to message queuing systems like RabbitMQ, version control platforms like GitHub and Azure DevOps (currently Azure).

 ### Software Engineer